 Identifying and Protecting Yourself from the ‘Funtenna’ Exploit

 When you think of endpoint devices, you immediately picture desktop computers, laptops, smartphones and tablets.
-It’s easy to forget that network-connected printers are, in fact, primary endpoints that require appropriate network security.
+It’s easy to forget that network-connected printers are, in fact, primary network devices that require appropriate endpoint security.
 As printer capabilities increase, they become even more accessible, creating new vulnerabilities where bad actors can hijack your sensitive data.

 From 2006 to 2016, the average organizational cost of business security breaches in the United States amounted to 7.01 million U.S. dollars.
-As depicted in the chart below, the likelihood of enterprises experiencing a breach has increased over the past 3 years, showing no signs of slowing down.
+As depicted in Figure 1, below, the likelihood of enterprises experiencing a breach has increased over the past three years.

-Part of the problem is that only 38 percent of companies have sustained practices to detect and prevent actual risks.
-Even more so, a recent survey conducted by Spiceworks, reveals that only 18 percent of IT professionals don’t even consider printers to be a medium or high risk for malware or breaches.
-In reality, printers are a gateway for threats such as Funtenna.
+Part of the problem, according to a 2015 Ponemon Institute study and relayed by SC Media[BD1] , 56% of enterprises ignore printers in their endpoint security strategies, despite 64% of IT managers believing their printers are likely already infected with malware.
+Another recent survey conducted by Spiceworks reveals that only 18 percent of IT professionals don’t consider printers to be a medium or high risk for malware or breaches.
+In reality, printers are a tempting gateway for threats such as Funtenna.